opencollective/documentation/collectives/collectives.md

 ### How can I pause or stop accepting contributions?

-Remove all tiers and turn off custom contributions.
+Remove all tiers and turn off flexible contributions.